TypeScript Environment Setup

 Online Playground

-Typescriptlang.org provides a web page where we can immediately write and see javascript output in a web page.
-You can click on Playground link.
+Typescriptlang.org provides a web page where we can immediately write and see JavaScript output on a web page.
+You can click on the Playground link.

-In the left section of page we can write our TypeScript code and right section automatically converts it into JavaScript code.
-For example, we declare a variable num1 as number datatype in left section and it automatically updated in right section in JavaScript code.
+In the left section of the page, we can write our TypeScript code, and the right section automatically converts it into JavaScript code.
+For example, we declare a variable num1 as a number datatype in the left section, and it is automatically updated in the right section in JavaScript code.

 Visual Studio

-Visual Studio 2015 and above has already TypeScript installed.
-Open New project and choose template "HTML Application with TypeScript" like shown below.
+Visual Studio 2015 and above already have TypeScript installed.
+Open a new project and choose the template “HTML Application with TypeScript,” as shown below.

-In Visual Studio 2017 by default 'HTML Application with TypeScript' template is not available.
+In Visual Studio 2017, by default, the ‘HTML Application with TypeScript’ template is not available.
 You can search for online templates.
-Click on Online and write 'HTML Application with TypeScript' in search textbox and click on Install button.
+Click on Online, write ‘HTML Application with TypeScript’ in the search textbox, and click on the Install button.

-By default using above template, these 4 files are created.
+By default, using the above template, these 4 files are created.

 - app.ts